medevice-users/advocacy/amanda.markdown

 > You wanted to know what statute number governed the process to distribute
 > data.
 The FDA regulatory status of CareLink is one of a number of
 > important reasons Medtronic does not provide CareLink device data
 > directly to a patient.
-Medtronic=92s implantable cardiac devices and
+Medtronic's implantable cardiac devices and
 > accompany data reports are currently designed, intended and approved for
 > use only by licensed medical practitioners, not by patients.
 The FDA
 > approved these prescription devices on the basis that physicians will be
 > managing the patients, their disease, their device and their device data.
 > The basis for that approval includes the understanding that the CareLink
 > patient data is provided to a physician rather than directly to the
 > patient.
-That premarket approval by FDA is mandated by the Title 21 Co= de
+That premarket approval by FDA is mandated by the Title 21 Code
 > of Federal Regulations Part 814 Premarket Approval.
 >
 >
 >
-> *Title 21 Code of Federal Regulations (CFR) Part 814, Premarket Approval:= *
+> *Title 21 Code of Federal Regulations (CFR) Part 814, Premarket Approval: *
->
 > Premarket approval (PMA) is the FDA process of scientific and regulatory
 > review to evaluate the safety and effectiveness of Class III medical
 > devices.
 Class III devices are those that support or sustain human life,
-> are of substantial importance in preventing impairment of human health, o= r
+> are of substantial importance in preventing impairment of human health, or
 > which present a potential, unreasonable risk of illness or injury.
 Due to
 > the level of risk associated with Class III devices, FDA has determined
 > that general and special controls alone are insufficient to assure the